Settlements

 REMEMBER: The wage rates for field employees using the mobile app are recorded in the section “Contracts → Planner → View Events” at the time of creating a work planning record and calculated at the time of logging in and out of work.

-REMEMBER: Before settling employee working hours, it is worth verifying all fields to ensure that all records have correct start and end work times - it may happen that someone forgets to log out when leaving work.
+REMEMBER: Before settling employees’ working time, it is worth verifying all fields to ensure that all records have correct start and end work times - it may happen that someone forgets to log out when leaving work.

 NOTE: Only users with appropriate permissions can make changes to work schedule records.